InterMW/Inter.PlaneWrangler/README.md

 This process handles data intake for the service, in the form of a [PlaneFrameMessage](Application/Models/PlaneFrameMessage.cs).

-The data is stored on a per-node, per-antenna, per-timestamp basis in redis.

 ## Plane Compiler

 This process handles the compilation of plane data, prompted by the [TickMessage](Application/Models/TickMessage.cs).
-The final result of this compilation is stored on a per-timestamp basis in redis and published as a rabbit message.
+The final result of this compilation is stored and published as a rabbit message.

+This task is timed and its duration is reported via Metrics.

 ## Access